mianbreton/pysco/README.md

 python -m pip install git+https://github.com/mianbreton/pysco.git@feature/AwesomeNewFeature
 ```

+> :warning: **if the first method does not work because of a dependency issue** (for example, PyFFTW and icc-rt might not work for on mac): use the second method, and comment the lines referring to the problematic dependencies in pyproject.toml

 ### Prerequisites

 All dependencies will be automatically installed when using pip install (see [Installation](#installation)) so you can skip the remainder of this section.